Let’s discuss with Tanya Watkins, from the Black Lives Matter movement, how, they and Soul Chicago, used digital tools to face opponents.

 The Key Results

-By putting the organisers and volunteers’ needs first, Qomon in action can help them capture data, target their strategies and ultimately spark more meaningful conversations.
+By putting the organizers and volunteers’ needs first, Qomon in action can help them capture data, target their strategies and ultimately spark more meaningful conversations.

 Watch the full interview below: